On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: Tautological relations at semisimple point:

-\end{enumerate} Then $T_k$ is defined as the sum over all decorated stable graphs obtained by the contraction of all tensors assigned to their vertices, legs, and edges, further divided by the order of the automorphism group of the graph.
+\end{enumerate} The summations above by repeating indices is assumed.
+Then $T_k$ is defined as the sum over all decorated stable graphs obtained by the contraction of all tensors assigned to their vertices, legs, and edges, further divided by the order of the automorphism group of the graph.